-HBSV 5513 Seminar in nutrition education: Theory and applications
+HBSV 5513 - Seminar in nutrition education: Theory and applications

 An in-depth examination of the use of current theories and research in the design, implementation, and evaluation of nutrition education interventions.
 Course is designed to supplement topics covered in HBSV 5013.
-Required of nutrition education master $\hat{\mathbf{a}} \in \mathbb{T}^{M}$ s and doctoral students.
 Students may register for more than one semester.

-HBSV 5593 Nutrition in exercise and sport
+HBSV 5593 - Nutrition in exercise and sport

 Discussions of interactions between exercise and nutrition as applied to health and fitness.
 Controversial topics emphasized.
 Majors in nutrition are eligible to enroll during their second year of study.
-(See also section on the interdisciplinary Applied Physiology and Nutrition degree program in this catalog.)

-HBSV 5902 Guided study in nutrition
+HBSV 5902 - Guided study in nutrition